Nanoengineering

 Nanoengineering is the practice of engineering on the nanoscale.
 It derives its name from the nanometre, a unit of measurement equalling one billionth of a meter.

-Nanoengineering is largely a synonym for nanotechnology, but emphasizes the engineering rather than the pure science aspects of the field.
+Nanoengineering is a near-synonym for nanoscience, but the latter emphasizes the engineering rather than the pure science aspects of the field.
+Furthermore, it is a near-synonym of nanotechnology, which indicates all the nanoscale technologies produced as the final output.